Kozea/Pynuts/docs/Advanced tutorial.rst

 Creating Our Document Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start by creating the file ``document.py`` which will contain the Pynuts document class.
+Start by creating the ``document.py`` file, which will contain the Pynuts document class.

 .. literalinclude:: /example/advanced/document.py
       :language: python